-ARTICLE VII: ADVISORS
+ARTICLE VIII: ADVISORS

-The Advisor shall be chosen at the last meeting of the spring semester.
-The advisors will serve a -year term and shall be elected ARTICLE IX: COMMITTEES
+The Advisor(s) shall be chosen at the last meeting of the spring semester.
+The advisors will serve a three-year term and shall be elected by the membership from a pool of interested applicants.
+The role and duties of the faculty/staff advisor(s) shall include attending meetings, providing counsel to the organization’s officers, etc.

+ARTICLE IX: COMMITTEES

+Section 1: Executive Committee

-Section 1: The Executive Committee shall consist of the six elected officers and the Chairman of the Social, Community Service, Little International, Lamb Show, Goat Show, Steer Show, and Farm Science Review.2: The Social Committee shall be in charge of all extra social functions of the club and shall see that they are requested according to the University Rules.
+The Executive Committee shall consist of the six elected officers and the Chairman of the Social, Community Service, Little International, Lamb Show, Goat Show, Steer Show, and Farm Science Review.

+Section 2: Social Committee

+The Social Committee shall be in charge of all extra social functions of the club and shall see that they are requested according to the University Rules.
 They shall be responsible for the refreshments served after the meetings.

+Section 3: National Convention Committee

-: Committee shall represent the Saddle and Sirloin Club at all the Block and Bridle meetings (including national meetings).
-They also take care of any other business pertaining to the National Block and Bridle as related to the Saddle and Sirloin Club.n 4: The Community Service Committee shall be responsible for the development and execution of all club community service projects.
+The National Convention Committee shall represent the Saddle and Sirloin Club at all the Block and Bridle meetings (including national meetings).
+They also take care of any other business pertaining to the National Block and Bridle as related to the Saddle and Sirloin Club.

+Section 4: Community Service Committee

+The Community Service Committee shall be responsible for the development and execution of all club community service projects.

 Section 5: Little International Committee